 All authorized full time and ongoing part time positions shall be budgeted with corresponding and appropriate fixed cost and health and welfare benefits.
-Vacant positions will be budgeted at the beginning of the fiscal year or when newly created at the ninth place ranking level (Class VI, Step 10) for full-time faculty and at the midlevel for other positions (ex.
-Step 3 for CSEA, Step 4 for Management), with the district's contractual cap for the health and welfare benefits.
+Vacant positions will be budgeted at the beginning of the fiscal year or when newly created at the ninth place ranking level (Class VI, Step 12) for full-time faculty and at the mid-level for other positions (ex.
+Step 3 for CSEA, Step 4 for Management, and AA step 6 for teachers and BA step 6 for master teachers in child development), with the district's average cost for the health and welfare benefits by employee group.
 The full cost of all positions, regardless of the budgeted amount, including step and column movement costs, longevity increment costs and any additional collective bargaining agreement costs, will be charged to the particular Budget Center.
 The colleges are responsible for this entire cost, including any increases or adjustments to salary or benefits throughout the year.
 If a position becomes vacant during a fiscal year, the Budget Center has the discretion to move unused and available budget from the previous employee's position for other one-time costs until filled or defunded.
 Any payoffs of accrued vacation, or any additional costs incurred at separation from employment with the district, will be borne by the particular Budget Center.
-When there is a vacancy that won't be filled immediately, Human Resources should be consulted as to how long it can remain vacant.
-The colleges should also consult Human Resources regarding the FON when recommending to defund faculty positions.
+When there is a vacancy that won't be filled immediately, Human Resources regarding the FON when recommending to defund faculty positions.